-Shipping damages is a problem for any e-tailer or producer selling their product directly to consumers.
-The product is handled and packaged with care, but is then usually handed over to a parcel carrier to get it delivered to the customer.
-The problem is that not all of the people after that handle the box with the same pride and care as the employees of the producer do.
-For them it’s just a box.
+Shipping damages are a problem for any e-tailer or producer selling their product directly to consumers.
+The product is handled and packaged with care but is usually handed over to a parcel carrier to get it delivered to the customer.
+The problem is that not all of the people after that handle the box with the same pride and care as the producer’s employees do.
+For them, it’s just a box.

 Not everybody is as careful and gentle with the boxes as they should be.
-Dutch bike manufacturer VanMoof had that same exact problem.
+Dutch bike manufacturer VanMoof had that same problem.
 A lot of their bikes arrived damaged.
-VanMoof design and builds bikes and e-bikes, which can have smart features like an anti theft GPS tracking module.
-They cost from several hundreds to over a thousand euros a piece.
+VanMoof design and builds bikes and e-bikes, which can have smart features like an anti-theft GPS tracking module.
+They cost from several hundred to over a thousand euros apiece.
 Imagine the horror of customers who take their bike out of the box only to find it damaged.

 — Jason Gay (@jasongay) September 4, 2016